-Over the past five years, TTX has invested nearly $8 billion in new railcar purchases.
+Since 2000, TTX has invested nearly $8 billion in new railcar purchases.
 With our extensive fleet of railcars, we’re making it even easier for railroad customers to experience or expand their use of freight rail equipment.

 Intermodal traffic (shipping containers or trailers on railcars) has increased five-fold since 1980, with over 17 million shipments per year routing throughout North America.
 Intermodal containers and trailers carry a wide range of consumer goods (such as clothing, appliances, housewares, electronics, etc.), and industrial and agricultural products.
 TTX equipment supports both container and trailer shipments through car types specially designed to maximize efficiency for domestic and international markets.